elaforge/karya/doc/quickstart.md

 - Recompile because you edited stuff: `bin/mk binaries`

-- Recompile and start `build/opt/logview` and `build/opt/seq` with the
-`bin/opt` shell script.  `bin/run build/opt/repl` to compile and run the REPL in another terminal.
+- Run `bin/opt`.
+This will recompile and start `build/opt/logview` and `build/opt/seq`.  `bin/run build/opt/repl` to compile and run the REPL in another terminal.

 - The default block has a tempo track, note track, and pitch track.